Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off instances, start and end dates - TheNewsTrace

 Leeds v Fulham (3pm) BT Sport

-Man Utd v Crystal Palace (5:30pm) Sky Sports activities Premier League / Essential Occasion / NOW TV
+Man Utd v Crystal Palace (5:30pm) Sky Sports activities Premier League / Predominant Occasion / NOW TV

-Arsenal v West Ham (8pm) Sky Sports activities Premier League / Essential Occasion / NOW TV
+Arsenal v West Ham (8pm) Sky Sports activities Premier League / Predominant Occasion / NOW TV

 Sunday 20th September